Entry Ten: “Teaching”

 I felt a glimmer of hope every time we left the cabin.
 Mom was reluctant to because she wanted her money’s worth, but by the end of the trip she realized Rachel was showing signs of sun poisoning and potential anaphylaxia, Dad was not the brightest camper, and I was in a horrible mood.
 So we ventured out to Cornell’s beautiful and very expensive campus to see the famed botanical garden.
 We also got the chance to explore the “Mississippi of the East” as some say, the Taughannock Falls.

 I have to say that the botanical garden was AMAZING.
 It seemed to span an infinite distance, and we barely had time for one section of the garden.
 My favorite were these flowers that looked like sunflowers but smelled like cocoa, called the Chocolate Daisy.
 I wanted to photograph every single flower but I decided to take pictures with my eyes instead because no picture could come out as good as being there in person.
 If you’re ever in the Ithaca, NY area you MUST see the gardens.
+The third image in the collage below is the Cypress Vine, a small red star-shaped flower I fell in love with.

 On the note of the falls, I was very disappointed.
 It didn’t rain very much this summer at all so once we got to the falls they were dried up to the point that the mud at the bottom was cracking!
 What was supposed to represent the Mississippi looked like a pathetic trickle of water.
 I demanded a refund (even though the visit was free).
 Still, the panoramic of the rocky landscape is one you can’t miss.